Malaysia Unveiled: A Tapestry of Cultures, Jungles, and Coastlines - Your Ultimate Travel Itinerary Malaysia, a nation where ancient rainf...

 remote Borneo/jungle.

-- Is the tap water safe to
+the tap water safe to drink in Malaysia?

 No,